RahulSDeshpande/tyriar.github.io/_posts/2014-03-14-enabling-the-new-and-improved-shares-on-google-plus.md

 	<meta property="og:type" content="article">
 	<meta property="og:image" content="http://www.growingwiththeweb.com/images/2014/03/03/sitemap.png">

 ## Notes

-Some observations I made while experimenting with the new feature.
+Here are some observations I made while experimenting with the new feature.

 - They work work on *any page*, regardless of whether it has a Google+ Page or Profile attached with Google Authorship.
 - The images need to have a decent width, around 700-800 pixels otherwise they will be reverted to the old style.